nilearn/nilearn/doc/introduction.rst

 .. warning::

-   nilearn is an un-released package.
+   nilearn has been released as an alpha.
 It lacks functionality and documentation, may have bugs, and will change in the future.
    Nonetheless, we strive to ensure its quality and hope that it may be useful in its current state, for technically-savvy users.